p-ranav/iris/README.md

 Say we have a music database server that can be queried for album metadata.
 Clients can request for album metadata using a catalog ID.
 Servers will respond with the album metadata.

 Let's start with the server response - the `Album` struct.
-Note the use of cereal `serialize` method for serialization/deserialization.

 ```cpp
 // album.hpp